isar/isar/docs/docs/queries.md

 Filters are easy to use and understand.
 Depending on the type of your properties, there are different filter operations available most of which have self-explanatory names.

 Filters work by evaluating an expression for every object in the collection being filtered.
 If the expression resolves to `true`, Isar includes the object in the results.
-Filters have no effect on the ordering of the results.
+Filters do not affect the ordering of the results.

 We'll use the following model for the examples below: